Welcome to all new readers. |

 Yeah I know it was quite a long review, but I can’t refrain from writing more.
 I just want to mention smiles, dreamy faces… I was really moved by Tadgh Barber’s absorbed expression, and Wilfred Gummer’s genuine smiles that flashed from time to time.
 Ariyan Abbot is a dreamy one as well, while Jerome Collins is always smiling and somehow moving with the flow of music (which reminded me of Joseph Hill when he was younger).

 Now, one thing I feel the need to say is that the choir has changed a lot this last year.
-The 2 last batches of newbies include : Ariyan Abbot, Oscar Dixon-Wayne, Wilfred Gummer, Arthur Lipscombe, William Dunbar (+ others than did not make the tour),Caius Agyei, Tadgh Barber, Max Bolton, Jerome Collins, Emmanuel Mansah-Woode, Archer Robson (+ Casper Duncan-Windley who was missing for the tour)
+The 2 last batches of newbies include : Ariyan Abbot, Oscar Dixon-Wayne, Wilfred Gummer, Arthur Lipscombe, William Dunbar (+ others than did not make the tour),Caius Agyei, Tadgh Barber, Max Bolton, Jerome Collins, Emmanuel Mensah-Woode, Archer Robson (+ Casper Duncan-Windley who was missing for the tour)

 This makes a total of 11 out of 33 boys new on this tour, thus a third.
 And yet the choir sounds at its best.
 Sure, the newbies (other than Jerome Collins) have yet to sing solos, but they already engage in speeches and high notes.
 This means, in my opinion, that Libera is doing GREAT.